sindresorhus/macos-release/readme.md

 - [os-name](https://github.com/sindresorhus/os-name) - Get the name of the current operating system.
 Example: `OS X Mavericks`
 - [osx-version](https://github.com/sindresorhus/osx-version) - Get the OS X version of the current system.
 Example: `10.9.3`
+- [win-release](https://github.com/sindresorhus/osx-version) - Get the name of a Windows version from the release number: `5.1.2600` → `XP`

 ## License